Buying Property in Thailand - FAQs

 Are there any loans available for foreigners?

 We are aware of three banks that offer loans to non-residents buying a property in Thailand.
 However, we do not feel that they offer competitive loans or terms to be attractive.
-We go into more detail about this here.

 What amount of rental income can I expect?